Looking for some fun kids room decorating ideas? I’m sharing five of my favorites!

 4. Hang a Swing

-She does homework and reads books in it and her friends always love coming over and taking a little swing in it too!
+She used it to do homework and read books and her friends always loved coming over and taking a little swing in it too!
 We hung it with a simple metal eye hook that screwed into a ceiling joist and covered the chain hanging down to the swing with rope.

 The exact swing she had is no longer available but {this rattan swing chair} and {this similar chair} are great options!
-If you want to see more of my daughter’s bedroom, you can check out her boho chic bedroom reveal {here}.
+If you want to see more of my daughter’s bedroom, you can check out my post on her boho bedroom colors.

 5. Turn a Favorite Song into a Piece of Art

 If your child has a song that they love (or a poem, quote, or saying), turn it into art!
-You can create your own song art by hand lettering a canvas or there are several artists on Etsy who will create it art with personalized lyrics or quotes {here}.
-I ordered custom prints of my daughter’s favorite Taylor Swift song from an Etsy shop and framed them with barnwood frames similar to {these frames}.
-They look so cute hung above her bed and she loves them:
+You can create your own song art by hand lettering a canvas or there are several artists on Etsy who will create art with personalized lyrics or quotes.

 The options are truly endless with you being able to choose the song or saying along with the print size and font!

-So there you have it… those are my five favorite kids room decorating ideas.
+So there you have it… those are my favorite kids room ideas.
 Do you have any to add?

 Julie Blanner says